 I’ve been a victim of whiplash.
 What should I do?

-Once you have received treatment, it’s worth making a compensation claim to help cover the costs.
-You can request a call-back from First4Lawyers, claim by post or fill in our online claim form.
-Once that’s been done, one of our solicitors will call back at a time to suit you, talking about your claim in greater detail.
+Once you have received treatment, it’s worth starting a compensation claim to help cover the costs.
+You can request a callback at the top of this screen, or complete our online claim form.
+Once that’s been done, one of our solicitors will call back at a time to suit you, to discuss your claim options in greater detail.